transloadit/uppy/website/src/docs/plugins.md

 ## Provider Plugins

 The Provider plugins help you connect to your accounts with remote file providers such as [Dropbox](https://dropbox.com), [Google Drive](https://drive.google.com), [Instagram](https://instagram.com).
-Because this requires server to server communication, they work tightly with
-[uppy-server](https://github.com/transloadit/uppy-server) to manage the server to server authroization for your account.
-Virtually most of the communication(file download/upload) is done on the server-to-server end, so this saves you the stress of data consumption.
+Because this requires server to server communication, they work tightly with [uppy-server](https://github.com/transloadit/uppy-server) to manage the server to server authroization for your account.
+Virtually most of the communication (file download/upload) is done on the server-to-server end, so this saves you the stress of data consumption on the client.

-As of now the supported providers are **Dropbox**, **GoogleDrive**, and **Instagram**.
+As of now, the supported providers are **Dropbox**, **GoogleDrive**, and **Instagram**.

-Usage of the Provider plugins is not so different from any other *acquirer* plugin, except that it takes an extra option `host`, which specifies the url to your running `uppy-server`.
-This allows uppy to know what server to connect to when server related operations are required by the provider plugin.
+Usage of the Provider plugins is not that different from any other *acquirer* plugin, except that it takes an extra option `host`, which specifies the url to your running `uppy-server`.
+This allows Uppy to know what server to connect to when server related operations are required by the provider plugin.
 Here's a quick example.

 ```js
 const Uppy = require('uppy/lib/core')